berbix/berbix-node/README.md

 Parameters:

-- `action` - A string describing the action taken on the transaction.
+- `action: object` - A string describing the action taken on the transaction.
 Typically this will either be "accept" or "reject".
-- `note` - A string containing an optional note explaining the action taken.
+- `note: string` - A string containing an optional note explaining the action taken.

 ##### `overrideTransaction(tokens: Tokens, parameters: object): void`